catie-aq/flashT5/README.md

 - [nanoT5](https://github.com/PiotrNawrot/nanoT5) for the simple implementation and the optimizer.
 - [Flash attention](https://github.com/Dao-AILab/flash-attention) for the groundbreaking algorithm for computing attention.
 - [Hugging Face](https://github.com/huggingface/transformers) for their excellent library.
+- [FlagAttention](https://github.com/FlagOpen/FlagAttention) for the implementation of FA2 in Triton
-- [Unsloth](https://github.com/unslothai/unsloth) for the Triton kernels of the cross-entropy and layernorm that we adapted to our usage.
+- [Unsloth](https://github.com/unslothai/unsloth) for the simple Triton kernels of the cross-entropy and layernorm that we adapted to our usage.

 This work was support by the [Vaniila platform](http://vaniila.ai/).<br>
 [<img width="200" src="https://www.vaniila.ai/wp-content/uploads/2020/02/Vaniila_bleu_horizontal.png">](http://vaniila.ai/)